Struggling to get interviews?

 1. Decide where to put your publications

-Depending on the number of publications you wish to list, you can use a dedicated publications section, or list your publications within your education section.
+Depending on the number of publications you wish to list, you can add a dedicated publications section, or list your publications in your education section.

 - If you have only one or two publications, list them in your education section